Photo by HQuality / Shutterstock.com

 Shortly after I began my television career in 1988, I went on set with a pack of smokes, a can of soda and a candy bar.
 I explained that these things represented the kind of money most of us throw away every day without thinking about it — at the time, about $5.

-But compound $5 daily at 10 percent interest for 30 years, and you’ll end up with about $340,000.
+But invest $5 a day for 30 years and earn 10 percent on it, and you’ll end up with more than $300,000.
 That’s why learning to save a few bucks here and there and investing it is so important.

 10. Envy is your enemy